Published August 2020

 Thermoplastic polyester engineering resins, sometimes referred to as terephthalate engineering resins, include polybutylene terephthalate (PBT), polyethylene terephthalate (PET), and polycyclohexylene dimethylene terephthalate (PCT).
 These products are all thermoplastic linear condensation polymers based on dimethyl terephthalate (DMT) or terephthalic acid (TPA), but on different glycols.

 Polybutylene terephthalate (PBT) resins and polyethylene terephthalate (PET) engineering resins are high-performance, high-molecular-weight materials that can be converted into functional components and parts that are in turn used in a diverse array of assemblies for automotive, electrical/electronic, appliance and industrial equipment applications.
-PBT resins and PET engineering resins share many of the same markets; however, PBT is consumed in much larger volumes than PET (accounting for about 89% of the total consumption of PBT and PET) because of its easier processability and shorter processing times.
+PBT resins and PET engineering resins share many of the same markets; however, PBT is consumed in much larger volumes than PET (accounting for about 90% of the total consumption of PBT and PET) because of its easier processability and shorter processing times.

 The following pie chart shows world consumption of polybutylene terephthalate:

 Overall use of PBT in automotive applications has increased as a result of greater use of electrical/electronic devices such as housings for electric motors for window and seating adjusters, as well as passenger airbags, safety belt tensioners, and others.
 Newer PBT grades with improved hydrolytic stability are being used in under-the-hood parts such as plugs, connectors, and housing parts, which must withstand the increasingly stressful demands of the automotive industry.
 Also, polyester resins have benefited from improvements in mold design, better understanding of flow behavior in molds, increased robotics, and increased computer simulation, which have improved the efficiency and economics of the production of large, molded parts.

 Electrical/electronics is the next-largest sector for PBT consumption.
 The largest single use for PBT and PET in the electrical/electronics market is for connectors, where their dielectric and arc resistance properties, insulation characteristics, strength, chemical and heat resistance, and dimensional stability are valued.